-ENO has several different hammock kits available: the OneLink Hammock System ($220), the SubLink ($250) (full review), and the JungleLink ($210).
+ENO has several different hammock kits available: the OneLink Hammock System ($235), the SubLink ($265) (full review), and the JungleLink ($210).
 Both the OneLink and SubLink come with 9′ hammocks which are on the short side, so you’ll sleep more like a banana rather than on a diagonal.
 The JungleLink has a 10′ hammock and is the most comparable hammock system to the WanderLust.
 It has a whoopie-style suspension system that I’ve recommended and an acceptable tarp.
-ENO has also expanded their insulation products, but Hammock Gear’s quilts and underquilts are still much better.
+ENO has also expanded its insulation products, but Hammock Gear’s quilts and underquilts are still much better.

-Dutchware sells hammock kits including the Complete Netted Hammock Package ($293) that’s comparable to the basic WanderLust Kit with an 11′ hammock, but it is not preconfigured and has a pretty steep learning curve for beginners.
-They also resell third-party top quilts and underquilts, but those are not discounted.
+Dutchware sells hammock kits including the Complete Netted Hammock Package ($326) that’s comparable to the basic WanderLust Kit with an 11′ hammock, but it is not preconfigured and has a pretty steep learning curve for beginners.

 Hennessey Hammock also offers 22 all-in-one hammock kits (they invented the concept) designed for all kinds of different size users from kids to adults and all kinds of different climates.
 REI carries several of their most popular ones.
 All Hennessy Hammocks have essentially the same design and features.
 The main differences are size, and the strength and weight of fabrics, ropes, and webbing.
 While their kits are complete, appropriate for beginners, and very well integrated, they’re so tightly integrated that it can be difficult to substitute components if you want to upgrade a part or try something different.
 They also don’t sell insulation.